lubingeremy/nft-preview-card/README.md

-# nft-preview-card
+# NFT Card Preview
- Incrustation of an NFT preview card.
-Based on a FrontendMentor challenge
+ Integration of an NFT preview card.
+Based on a challenge by Frontend Mentor